SimplonTlse/SJSJ/README.md

 ### I

-* [IIFE](/glossary/IIFE.md) (Immediately Invoked Function Expression): a function that gets called immediately after declaration.
+* [IIFE](/glossary/IIFE.md) (Immediately Invoked Function Expression ou Fonction Immédiatement Appelée): une fonction appelée directement après sa déclaration.
 * [Isomorphic](/glossary/ISOMORPHIC.md): an application is said to be isomorphic (universal) when its code can run both in the client and the server.

 ### J